texanraj/cockroachdb/README.md

-# My experiments with Cockroachdb on Minikube! ::smile
+# My experiments with Cockroachdb on Minikube! :smile

 ## Launch and Initialize CRDB